aaronbloomfield/ccc/hws/metamask/index.md

 -->

+### Your URL

+This part is similar to what was in the [DAO & web3 assignment](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment -- you are going to add a `_XXXXXXXX` suffix on your metamask.html file name. so your filename will be of the form `metamask_XXXXXXXX.html`.  **HOWEVER,** you also have to run `touch ~/public_html/index.html` (or similar) on the departmental server -- see the "Preventing directory viewing" section. below.

+You can determine your URL suffix as you did in the [DAO & web3 assignment](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment.
+Thus, your file name on the departmental server is going to be of the form `metamask_XXXXXXXX.html`.

+#### Preventing directory viewing

+If you go to your home page on the departmental viewer, you can see all the files in the directory listing that shows up.
+To prevent this, we are going to create a default (and empty) index.html file.
+On the departmetnal server, you can just run `touch ~/public_html/index.html`.

+**NOTE:** If you already have a web page present, or otherwise have prevented (intentional or not) directory viewing, then no further steps are needed.

 ### Web3.js

 The intent is for you to start with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment, and add some features.
 The URL of that web site is on the Canvas landing page -- you can just save that as a new HTML file, which you will want to name `metamask.html`.
-Note: you have to view that page with an address else most of the relevant Javascript code will not be shown.
+Note: you have to view that page with an Auctioneer contract address else most of the relevant Javascript code will not be shown.
 The link to that page with an address is also on the Canvas landing page.
 You are going to create a few web forms, each of which will call a different Javascript function.
-Those forms -- and paired functions -- will perform the various actions that we need to perform on the Auctioneer: minting new NFTs, starting a new auction, closing an auction, and bidding on an auction.
+Those forms -- and the paired Javascript functions -- will perform the various actions that we need to perform on the Auctioneer: minting new NFTs, starting a new auction, closing an auction, and bidding on an auction.

 The [DAO & web3 assignment](../daoweb3/index.html) ([md](../daoweb3/index.md)) goes over the basics of HTML web pages and Javascript functions.